 There are several differences between these two types of plants, one of which is the difference between dicotyledonous and monocotyledonous roots.
 Here are some differences between dicot and monocotyledonous roots:

-Definition of Monocots and Dicots
+Definition of Dicotyledonous and Monocotyledon

-Before discussing further about the differences in the roots of monocotyledonous and dicotyledonous plants, one must first understand the meaning of what is meant by monocotyledonous plants and dicotyledonous plants.
+Before discussing further the differences in the roots of monocotyledonous and dicotyledonous plants, one must first understand the meaning of what is meant by monocotyledonous plants and dicotyledonous plants.
 The following is an explanation of the meaning of monocot plants and dicot plants:

 Definition of Monocotyledon Plants